Back to Blog

 The Breaking Point: When Manual Intake Becomes Unsustainable

-Dr. Sarah Collins had built her dermatology practice in Dublin's city centre over 15 years, growing from a single practitioner to a thriving three-location clinic serving over 4,500 patients monthly.
+Dr. Sarah Collins had built her dermatology practice in Dublin's city centre over 15 years, growing from a single practitioner to a thriving three-location AI receptionist for veterinary clinics serving over 4,500 patients monthly.
 But by early 2024, success had created an unexpected crisis.

 "We were drowning in phone calls," Dr. Collins recalls.
 "Our receptionists were fielding 200-300 calls daily—mostly appointment requests, insurance queries, and basic questions about procedures.
 Meanwhile, our waiting room was chaotic with patients completing paper forms whilst others queued to check in."